bmolnar91/workbook/module_oop.md

 Happens at compile time.
 A subclass can define a behavior that's specific to the subclass type, meaning that a subclass can implement a parent class method based on its requirement.
 When methods have the same name, but different parameters, this feature is known as method 'overloading', also known as 'compile-time polymorphism'.

-An overloaded method must have a different argument list; the parameters should differ in their type, number, or both.
+In order to overload a method, the argument lists of the methods must differ in either of these:
+* number of parameters
+* data type of parameters
+* sequence of Data type of parameters

+If two methods have same name, same parameters and have different 'return type', then this is NOT a valid method overloading example - this will throw compilation error.

-It can be very useful when you need the same method functionality for different types of parameters.
+//Very useful for when you need the same method functionality for different types of parameters.//

 #### What is method overriding?
-IN PROGRESS

 Happens at runtime.
 A subclass can define a behavior that's specific to the subclass type, meaning that a subclass can implement a parent class method based on its requirement.
-This feature is known as method 'overriding', also known as 'runtime polymorphism'.
+This feature is known as method 'overriding', also known as 'runtime polymorphism', or 'dynamic method dispatch'.

 Rules for Method Overriding:
     - Should have the same return type and arguments